A Tangerine Savings Account features on every list of the best high interest savings accounts in Canada for good reasons.

 1. Tangerine Savings Account

 This no-fee, no-minimum savings account is well suited for keeping your regular savings or emergency funds.
-The basic interest rate on the account is 0.25%, however, new clients can get 2.50% interest rate for 5 months by signing up here.
+The basic interest rate on the account is 0.10%, however, new clients can get a 2.10% interest rate for the first 5 months.

 The interest rate is calculated daily and paid out on a monthly basis.
 You can take advantage of the promo offer on up to a maximum of $1,000,000 in savings.